Liberia, CR: A New Friend.

 Adaobi left on to her own journey with happy goodbyes, Sage’s contact information, and a stern look of “kill her and I will kill you”.
 I felt good.
 It felt right.

-The next morning we awoke and trekked on.
+The next morning we woke and trekked on.
 After a few wrong turns we found the correct bus to la frontera and took turns napping until arrival.
 We crossed the dusty border smoothly and made our way past windmilled roads to San Juan del Sur, a small surf town.
 What we thought would be a hectic morning, was easy and calming.
 Maybe it was because we had each other.